Sable/wu-wei-handbook/create-new-implementation.md

         }

-The PolyBench/C correlation implementation defines a 'compilation-flags' property that prepends the '-D' prefix to the value of the 'input-size' parameter of the experiment, itself resolve to a concrete value defined in the 'benchmark.json' description file.
+The PolyBench/C correlation implementation defines a 'compilation-flags' property that prepends the '-D' prefix to the value of the 'input-size' parameter of the experiment that itself resolve to a concrete value defined in the 'benchmark.json' description file.

         {
             "type": "implementation",